JSchaenzle/cedux/README.md

   - Application state is stored in a global tree which is created by the `CEDUX_DEFINE_STORE()` macro.
   - Producers of data dispatch actions to the store via calls to `cedux_dispatch_x()`.
   - _Reducers_, which are registered during application initialization, receive dispatched actions and the current state tree and are responsible for updating the state as needed.
+  - Optional _Subscribers_, which are also registered during application initialization, receive the new state tree after reducers process any actions.
   - In the `main` loop, calls to `cedux_run_x()` check for dispatched actions and forward them to all registered reducers.

 ## Recommendations